 - Identify and address critical quality control issues identified in your processes

 - Set targets for your agents and hold them accountable for achieving consistently high standards

 - Create a culture of high quality service that incorporates the principles of continuous process improvement

-Great care should be taken when designing your quality management programme.
+Design your quality management programme with great care.
 It is important to strike the right balance to avoid negatively impacting the performance of your customer care operations.
-An ineffective programme may detract from your ability to coach your agent and manage your day-to-day operations.
+An ineffective programme may detract your ability to coach your agent and manage your day-to-day operations.

 Your quality management programme should be designed to deliver practical recommendations for improving the quality of your customer care.
 It should act as a valuable source of direction to agents by providing a customer centric assessment of their performance and working in a collaborative manner to develop optimal solutions.

 |Align your quality indicators and criteria to specific business problems||What aspects of quality are important to your customers?
 What are your current business challenges?|